tomelliot/Bestreads/server/docs/learnings.md

 - there's not really a good way to prototype within chatgpt - they're proxying requests so you can't really hot reload
 - using https://github.com/vercel-labs/chatgpt-apps-sdk-nextjs-starter is mostly good
     - need to set `export const revalidate = 0;` in `app/mcp/route.ts`
+    - even then, updating the component doesn't cause a reload unless you force the page to be re-rendered by going to that page in your browser
+-